 Q: Do you need to be concerned about facing civil or criminal charges?

-Finally, given the status of the DOJ’s investigation and your current role in the process, do you need to be concerned about facing civil or criminal charges?
+Finally, given the status of the DOJ’s criminal investigation and your current role in the process, do you need to be concerned about facing civil or criminal charges?
 Our attorneys can thoroughly assess the risks presented by the circumstances at hand, and we can develop and execute a comprehensive defense strategy focused on fending off federal charges if necessary.

 Request a Free Consultation about Your DOJ Subpoena at Oberheiden P.C.

 Have you been subpoenaed by the DOJ?
 If so, we strongly encourage you to speak with one of our senior federal defense attorneys immediately about the investigation related to your subpoena.
 For a free and confidential case assessment, call 888-680-1745 or tell us how we can reach you online now.